The Very Busy Spider Wasn’t Busy At All

 Always Worried About Fitting It All In

-Being busy is an epidemic, and if a spider with 8 legs who could probably multitask the heck out of some stuff know that she needs to focus on one thing at a time, then we should probably take some notes.
+Sound familiar?
+Being busy is an epidemic and if a spider with eight legs who could probably multitask the heck out of some stuff knows that she needs to focus on one thing at a time, then we should probably take some notes.

-Here are some takeaways from a Spider who knows what she is talking about:
+4 takeaways from a spider who knows what she is talking about:

-Set your intentions about what is truly important to you at the beginning of the day.
-The spider chose ONE thing to focus on for the day, not 100 so choose 1-3 things that you really want to accomplish and write them down at the beginning of the day.
+Set your intentions about what is truly important at the beginning of the day.
+The spider chose ONE thing to focus on for the day, not 100.
+Choose 1-3 things that you really want to accomplish and write them down at the beginning of the day.

 Look at your list.
 Are the things important to you or are they the obligations of others?
 If they are not items you choose to better your life and the life of your family, push the pause button on them or take them off your plate completely.

-When the Spider is asked to do all the “stuff” the animals ask her to do, she simply doesn’t answer.
+Don’t Answer.
+When the Spider is asked to do all the “stuff”, she simply doesn’t answer.
 You can too!
-Our phones, computers, people we meet are constantly barraging us with comments, concerns, and questions.
+Our phones, computers, people we meet are constantly barraging us with comments, concerns and questions.
 Push pause on all of these distractions while you are doing your focused task.
 Schedule a time when you will attend to them to put your mind at ease, but give your brain a break and allow it to focus.

 Go to sleep fulfilled.
-At the end of the day, the spider falls asleep because she had allowed her focused work to be a priority which allowed her to lay her head on her web and sleep without a care in the world.
+At the end of the day, the spider falls asleep because her focused work was her priority.
+She went to sleep without a care in the world.
 Accomplishing our focused tasks helps us to feel fulfilled and accomplished and able to let our brains rest.

 It is hard to break the bad habit of busy, but it is necessary.
 Our mental health and the mental health of our kiddos are at stake.

-So the next time you read, The Very Busy Spider, to you kiddos make sure you point out to them that the spider is focused, productive and fulfilled in her task of concentrating on building her web, not busy.
+So the next time you read, The Very Busy Spider, to you kiddos make sure you point out to them that the spider is focused, productive and fulfilled in her task of concentrating on building her web - she’s not busy.